 The TB Consortium provides training and certification of health professionals in Allen County.
-The consortium is a partnership among the Fort Wayne-Allen County Department of Health, Lutheran Health Network and Parkview Health.
+The consortium is a partnership among the Allen County Department of Health, Lutheran Health Network and Parkview Health.

 The TB Consortium will: